 I can't say that anymore.
 The gun culture in this country has changed, and it's being commandeered by a faction of Americans that I don't recognize.
 And don't care to know.
 Maybe that's my fault.
 Maybe I should be more accepting.
 But I'm not.

 I grew up with the Second Amendment in my head because my great, great grandmother was James Madison's cousin, and while my family never talked much about it, we had a bowl that belonged to the Madisons, and so the Madisons, in one way or another, were always around.

 And when the Madisons are around, so too are the things that James Madison wrote.
 I know the Second Amendment, all twenty-seven words of it, and have thought about those words informally for fifty years.
 You can read the Second Amendment in different ways, but establishing the meaning of these texts always involves a debate.
 It's not complicated.
 One reading prevails until another one takes its place.
 (You can find my take on this process here.)

 Now, as our gun-makers worry that people like me are walking away from their guns—and we are—they're looking for another kind of customer.
-The sales numbers for traditional hunting firearms are down, and will continue to descend, according to market prognosticators, while the sales for assault weapons are up, and will continue to climb, according to the same prognosticators.
+The sales numbers for the guns I know, the traditional hunting firearms, are down, way down, and will continue to descend, according to the market prognosticators, while the sales for assault weapons are up, and will continue to climb, according to the same prognosticators.

-The NRA knows what they are doing.
+Besides, the NRA knows what it's doing.
 The organization has "targeted" a potentially violent and already angry faction of Americans for these weapons, and has set out to convince them that they are under attack: from gangs, hurricanes, tornadoes, federal agents, black helicopters, immigrants, and European-style debt riots—LaPierre's phrase, not mine.